Bryan Nesbitt

-Bryan Edward Nesbitt (b.
-January 24, 1969 in Phoenix, Arizona) is an American automobile designer who has served as Senior Vice President of Global Design for General Motors Corporation since July 1, 2025.
+Bryan Edward Nesbitt is an American automobile designer, widely known as Senior Vice President of Global Design for General Motors Corporation since July 1, 2025 — having succeeded Harley Earl, Bill Mitchell, Irv Rybicki, Chuck Jordan, Wayne Cherry and Ed Welburn and Michael Simcoe.

 Previously Nesbitt had held the position of GM's North American Exterior Design and Global Architecture Strategy and had been a designer with Chrysler.
 Several of his more prominent styling contributions have been to the Chrysler PT Cruiser, the similarly retro Chevrolet HHR, the seventh generation Chevrolet Malibu, and the 1997 Chrysler CCV, which had been conceived as a Chinese people's car with bodywork constructed of recycled plastic bottles.

 Background

-Bryan Edward Nesbitt was born in Phoenix, Arizona and had wanted to be an automobile designer since his childhood.
+Nesbitt was born in Phoenix, Arizona, and had wanted to be an automobile designer since childhood.
 He studied Architecture and Industrial Design at the Georgia Institute of Technology and holds a bachelor's degree with Honors in Transportation Design from the Art Center College of Design in Pasadena, California.

 Speaking of the childhood influences on his design perspective, Nesbitt cited several summer drives across North America in an AMC Gremlin with his mother:

 This gave me a good sense of what makes the American culture," he says, "and why we end up with the solutions we do here versus the rest of the world.
 I value that.